demosteveschmidt/techie-ws/EXTRAS.md

 ### Change source code

-On Github on your own fork of spring-petclinic, navigate to the to the application.properties file.
+On Github on your own fork of spring-petclinic, navigate to the application.properties file.
 Update the welcome message to your liking.
 `spring-petclinic/src/main/resources/messages/messages.properties`

 ```
 welcome=Techie Workshop Rocks!
-Apr 21st 2021
+Sep 14th 2021
 ```

 ```